mhdr-hami/Problem-Solving/README.md

 #### Description

 Given two strings `text1` and `text2`, return the length of their longest common subsequence.
 If there is no common subsequence, return `0`. <br>
 A subsequence of a string is a new string generated from the original string with some characters (can be none) deleted without changing the relative order of the remaining characters.
-For example, "ace" is a subsequence of "abcde". <br>
+For example, `"ace"` is a subsequence of `"abcde"`. <br>
 A common subsequence of two strings is a subsequence that is common to both strings.